CartoDB/cartodb/doc/API.md

 #### layer.featureOut(_layerIndex_)

-A callback when hovers out any feature.
+Triggered when the user hovers out any feature.

 #### layer.featureClick(_event, latlng, pos, data, layerIndex_)

-A callback when clicks in a feature of a layer.
+Triggered when when the user clicks on a feature of a layer.

 ##### callback arguments